1 0 6000 0 600 120 30 https://headerbidding.co 960 0

 • Go to Inventory > Audience > Segment Approvals.
 Review the segment and approve it.
 If you reject it, then you have to work with the third party to re-license the segment to approve it again.

-Please note that using first-party as well as third-party segments are chargeable.
+Please note that using first-party as well as third-party segments is chargeable.

 What’s Next?

 Once you have access to a segment, no matter whether it is a first-party or third-party segment, you can target them with Line Item targeting.
-If you use audience targeting effectively then you can serve relevant ads to your user which will result in a better conversion rate for your advertiser as better revenue for you.
+If you use audience targeting effectively, you can serve relevant ads to your user, resulting in a better conversion rate for your advertiser and better revenue for you.